 Follow-Up

-He has been and is still on multidisciplinary follow-up with the Paediatric Oncol- ogists, Paediatric Nephrologists and Paediatric surgeons.
-He has no complaints; he has normal growth and no problems with development.
-A repeat abdominal ultrasound scan three months after surgery reported normal findings with no fea- tures of tumour recurrence.
-His last hospital visit at seven months of age showed him to be stable with no evidence of metastasis.
+He has been, and is still, on multidisciplinary follow-up with the pediatric oncologists, pediatric nephrologists, and pediatric surgeons.
+He has no complaints, exhibits normal growth, and shows no problems with development.
+A repeat abdominal ultrasound scan three months after surgery reported normal findings with no signs of tumor recurrence.
+His last hospital visit at seven months of age indicated that he was stable, with no evidence of metastasis.

 No other accompanying anomalies have been identified.
 Karyotyping and ge- netic studies were requested for possible aneuploidies which is seen in a lot of cases of CMN, however these are yet to be done due to logistic reasons.